 Always check the luminance level

-CRI (color rendering index)
+CRI (colour rendering index)

 If you’re a person that films most of his videos outdoors or the one who is more comfortable in a studio environment, it’s very important to consider the power options.
-Most lights come with a battery option which is ideal if you want to film outdoors but if you mostly are working indoors, you should also check for a dc jack so you can plug your light to an outlet instead of charging your batteries all day long
+Most lights come with a battery option which is ideal if you want to film outdoors but if you mostly are working indoors, you should also check for a dc jack so you can plug your light into an outlet instead of charging your batteries all day long

 This is one of the most overlooked aspects when it comes to buying a light, but it is the first thing that you should have in mind.
 Beam angle refers to the angle at which light is emitted from a fixed position.
 Most video lights with an angle of 25-50 degrees will produce a nice and narrow spot whereas a beam angle of 120-180 degrees will be able to fill up entire spaces with light